What Is Inflation Guard on a Home Insurance Policy?

 The Annual Adjustment

-An inflation guard provision increases your dwelling coverage limit by a set percentage annually — typically somewhere between 2% and 8%, depending on the insurer and market conditions.
-Some insurers peg the increase to a construction cost index, while others use a flat rate you agree to at policy inception.
+An inflation guard provision increases your dwelling coverage limit by a set percentage annually, typically somewhere between 2% and 8%, depending on the insurer and market conditions.
+Standard policies commonly use 2% to 4%, while other carriers apply 4%, 6%, or 8% factors, and given elevated construction costs in 2026, many carriers are trending toward the upper half of that range.
+Some insurers peg the increase to a construction cost index (or a local ZIP-code-level index), while others use a flat rate you agree to at policy inception.

 Here's a simple example of how it compounds over time: